 Geshe Thabkhe is a celebrated scholar and teacher.
 Born in 1930, he became a monk at 13, trained at Drepung Loseling Monastery in Tibet, and completed his Geshe Lharampa degree in India after escaping the Communist occupation.
 Geshela is an emeritus professor at the Central University of Tibetan Studies in Sarnath, India.
 Read a full biography.

 Katrina Brooks, interpreter, has a master’s degree in Religious Studies from University of Chicago.
-She continued Tibetan language studies at Rangjung Yeshe institute in Nepal, and with Geshe Lharampa Yangsi Rinpoche, founder and president of Maitripa College.
-Katrina is the resident translator at Deer Park Buddhist Center in Wisconsin where she interprets weekly teachings by the two resident teachers—Geshe Tenzin Dorjee and Geshe Tenzin Sherab—as well as visiting teachers, including the current Ganden Tripa Rinpoche, Lobsang Tenzin.
+She studied Tibetan language at Rangjung Yeshe institute in Nepal and at Maitripa College.
+Katrina is the resident translator at Deer Park Buddhist Center in Wisconsin interprets for Geshe Tenzin Dorjee and Geshe Tenzin Sherab, as well as for Ganden Tripa Rinpoche, Lobsang Tenzin

 A maximum of 20 guests may attend this retreat in person.
 You must be fully vaccinated and register in advance.
 Complete the registration form for the in-person event.